Presbyterian Church in Uganda: Origin

 The PCU founding congregations across Uganda, the number of churches and members are growing rapidly.
-The church is a member of the World Reformed Fellowship. there are mission projects in Central Uganda, and all over the country.
+The church is a member of the World Reformed Fellowship.
+There have been mission projects in Central Uganda, and across the country.

-The Orthodox Presbyterian Church(USA) begun work in Mbale, Uganda since 1995, and later the mission moved to Karamoja.
+The Orthodox Presbyterian Church (USA) begun work in Mbale, Uganda since 1995, and later the mission moved to Karamoja.
 The Orthodox Presbyterian Churches in Mbele holds provisional membership in the PCU, but they are full incorporated as Mbale Presbytery.

 Structure

 The church has Presbyterian government.
 In the local level there is the congregation with teaching elders, ruling elders and deacons, the presbytery is the middle governing body, currently there are Semuliki Presbytery, Kapchorwa presbytery, Gulu, Kampala, Central, Mbale presbyteries and Rwenzori and Eastern presbyteries are in dialogue to integrate into the Presbyterian Church in Uganda.

 The General Assembly is the highest level of government.
 The church maintains its headquarters in Kampala, Uganda.

 Theology

 The Presbyterian Church in Uganda is theologically Reformed church, that subscribes the historic creeds: